MBreathe/MBreathe/README.md

 ### *About me*

 Hi!
-I'm a **Junior Full-stack Developer** based in Amsterdam.
+I'm a **Junior Full-stack Engineer** based in Amsterdam.
 I'm currently finishing up my studies at **[HackYourFuture](https://github.com/HackYourFuture)**, where I've been learning a lot about modern web development.
 I love building things that make a difference and am always eager to learn new technologies and tackle fresh challenges.

 Outside of coding, you’ll usually find me surrounded by **plants**, behind a camera capturing moments, or on the court playing **badminton**/**volleyball**.
 I'm also a big fan of **music**, **video games**, and I enjoy watching **movies**.